AI Rank Tracking Myths: What critics get wrong about measuring visibility in LLMs

 Prompt sourcing.
 “Synthetic” prompts derived from real demand signals (Search Console, Reddit, keyword data, People Also Ask) are categorically different from prompts someone invented in a brainstorm.
 Ask your tool how it generates prompts.
 If the answer is “you type them in,” that’s only one input.
 You need multiple demand signals.

 Model coverage.
 Tracking one or two LLMs gives you a partial picture.
-At LLM Pulse we track 5 models (ChatGPT, Perplexity, Gemini, Google AI overviews and AI mode), which gives a much more representative view of how brands surface across the AI ecosystem.
+At LLM Pulse we track 5 models on every plan (ChatGPT, Perplexity, Gemini, Google AI Overviews and AI Mode), and Enterprise customers can add Claude, Copilot, Grok, DeepSeek, and Meta AI.
+That gives a much more representative view of how brands surface across the AI ecosystem.

 Transparency.
 Does the tool document its methodology?
 Does it show you the actual responses, the fan-out queries, the sources cited?
 Or does it just give you a score?